underctrl-io/commandkit/packages/create-commandkit/README.md

 ### CLI Options

 - `-h, --help` - Show all available options
-- `-v, --version` - Output the version number
+- `-V, --version` - Output the version number
 - `-e, --example <name-or-url>` - An example to bootstrap the app with
 - `--example-path <path>` - Specify the path to the example separately
 - `--use-npm` - Use npm as package manager